-As an international student, it is necessary for you to be well-acquainted with the popular student cities and universities in Portugal to help you start on the right footing.
-Hence, refer to the practical information on cost of studying and living we provided below to get closer to your Portuguese dreams.
+As an international student, it is important to be familiar with the popular student cities and universities in Portugal before you plan your studies.
+Refer to the practical information on tuition, transportation, housing, and daily living costs below to get closer to your Portuguese study plans.

 Cost of Studying in Portugal